livewire/livewire/docs/uploads.md

 ## Uploading directly to Amazon S3

-As previously mentioned, Livewire stores all file uploads in a temporary directory until the developer chooses to store the file permanently.
+As previously mentioned, Livewire stores all file uploads in a temporary directory until the developer permanently stores the file.

-By default, Livewire uses the default filesystem disk configuration (usually `local`), and stores the files under a folder called `livewire-tmp/`.
+By default, Livewire uses the default filesystem disk configuration (usually `local`) and stores the files under a folder called `livewire-tmp/`.

-This means that file uploads are always hitting your server; even if you choose to store them in an S3 bucket later.
+This means that file uploads are always hitting your server, even if you choose to store them in an S3 bucket later.

 If you wish to bypass this system and instead store Livewire's temporary uploads in an S3 bucket, you can configure that behavior like so: